Photo by Dane Deaner on Unsplash

 Let’s face it.
-Frequency conversion is not generally inexpensive and lightweight, at least not if you desire a reliable, well built device that takes into account ALL of the issues you need to worry about.
+Frequency conversion is not generally inexpensive and lightweight, at least not if you desire a reliable, well-built device that takes into account ALL of the issues you need to worry about.
 And, some are exorbitantly large.
 As a result, you might decide that conversion is not worth the cost of the appliance, and that is reasonable.
 But if you love your special appliances, as many folks do, you should consider getting an economical and reliable converter that will allow you to power your appliances (or, at least, many of them) and take them with you when you relocate.

-Devices like blenders, mixers, meat cutters, gas powered ovens and driers, washing machines and even microwave ovens can be powered with a KCC Scientific Mercury family product.
+Devices like blenders, mixers, meat cutters, gas powered ovens and driers, washing machines and some microwave ovens can be powered with a KCC Scientific Mercury family product.
 Some refrigerators, wine coolers and similar can be powered with Mercury as well.
 You should not consider powering electric ranges, ovens or electric dryers with a converter, and the same with most dishwashers (due to power required by the drying element).
 The economics just don’t make any sense–the converter to accomplish these jobs would be up to 10x more expensive than the cost of replacing the appliance!

 KCC Scientific converters will operate at ANY input voltage (universal input) and provide either 115V AC or 230V AC output (switch selectable), and output either 50Hz or 60Hz (again, switch selectable).
 In effect, they can step up, step down, or step across–all possible with the same product!
 That means they can be used to power anything within their power rating, anywhere in the world!
 They are truly universal.
 No other product on the market can make that claim.